GCRTA/realtimetv/README.md

 ## About This Version

-This implementation includes several enhancements to better support GCRTA’s operational needs:
+This implementation includes several enhancements to better support GCRTA's operational needs:

 - Custom layout and styling to reflect GCRTA branding
 - Station-level configuration support